 In December 2007, the Environmental Protection Agency (EPA) issued new air-emission standards to reduce mercury releases by steel manufacturers that use electric arc furnaces.
 It requires these facilities to buy motor-vehicle scrap from providers participating in an EPA-approved, mercury-switch removal program.
 Read more about the EPA's National Vehicle Mercury Switch Recovery Program.

-The Mercury Convenience Switch Recovery Program
+End of Life Vehicle Solutions Mercury Switch Recovery Program

-- collection buckets; submit a request
+- collection buckets;

 - instructions from the manufacturers for locating and removing the switches from the automobiles they process, and

 - instructions on returning filled buckets for processing.

 Once the bucket is full, ELVS will pay for the bucket to be mailed to an approved processing facility where the mercury will be recycled.

 Any auto salvage facility interested in participating in this program can call 1-877-225-ELVS, or send e-mail to End of Life Vehicle Solutions (email@example.com) to receive a free switch-collection bucket, and other resources and materials.